omgardner/lan-file-sharer/README.md

 -  run `npm run setup-and-install` to install all the required node packages
 - Run `npm run dev` to start the dev servers.

+## Tests (new)
+> unit and integration tests for the backend
+- run `npm run setup-and-install` if you haven't already, or if your device's private ip address has changed
+- Run `npm run test` to see the tests in action.

 ## Feature List
 ### Completed
+- [x] Unit and Integration Tests for the backend code
 - [x] Responsive Design using Material UI React Components, supporting mobile and desktop devices
 - [x] QR Code modal to quickly access the app from a mobile device
 - [x] Paste or type text into a textbox, and upload a .txt file containing the text to the server